Yohan-Black/Sync_Trees_Alioth/README.md

 	git clone https://github.com/VoidUI-Tiramisu/hardware_qcom-caf_sm8250_audio.git hardware/qcom-caf/sm8250/audio

-**Source support to Import and adapt Xiaomi Proprietary vibrator hal, if the source does not have this support there will be no vibration on the device. also if the source does not support hal vibrator hal, it will terminate bootloop, check commits in device/common and revert**
+**Source support to Import and adapt Xiaomi Proprietary vibrator hal, if the source does not have this support there will be no vibration on the device.**

 	cd frameworks/native
 	git fetch https://github.com/VoidUI-Tiramisu/frameworks_native.git aosp-13-r13